Sinclair ZX Spectrum

 I suspect BC327 is installed incorrectly in TR5 position, because original ZTX transistors have to face each-other, but if you use a BC replacement, the BC has to be faced backwards due to different pin-outs.

-The top pin (on the motherboard) of TR5 is the Emitter.
-The BC327 is installed with its Collector inserted into the Emitter through-hole.
-No es bueno.
+The top pin (on the motherboard) of TR5 is the Collector.

 I proceeded to de-solder both transistors.
 TR4 tests good, so I will reuse it: